How to Deal with Sweating in Humidity this Summer

 1. Avoid Direct Sun

-Staying out of direct sunlight prevents your body from overheating and producing even more sweat.
+Staying out of direct sunlight prevents your body from overheating.
 If you’re out walking, stick to the shadows where possible, and be sure to wear a hat.
-If you do plan to spend a longer period of time outside, such as at the beach or park, pack a sun umbrella for a cool hangout.
+If you plan to spend a longer period outside, such as at the beach or park, pack a sun umbrella for a cool hangout.

 2. Replenish Your Body’s Fluids

-As humans, we are made up of around 60% water.
+As humans, we are made up of about 60% water.
 Sweating in humidity means losing a lot of liquid from your body.
-By using a refillable bottle, you can keep track of your water intake throughout the day, as well as staying hydrated when you’re out and about.
+So it is important to replenish the water you are losing.
+By using a refillable bottle, you can track your water intake and stay hydrated when you’re out and about.

 Apart from water, we also lose important salts and nutrients by sweating.
-So it’s also wise to drink sports or rehydration drinks to make sure you’re replenishing everything your body needs to function effectively.
+So it’s also wise to drink sports or rehydration drinks to replenish everything your body needs to function.

 humidity and sweating